Hawaii Travel Guide: Planning a Trip to Hawaii? Start Here

 The west side of the island (Kona, Waikoloa, Kohala coast) offers luxury resorts and the best beaches, weather, and nightlife, so you'll want to spend most of your time on this side.
 However, Hawaii Volcanoes National Park and the natural beauty on the east side are not to be missed.
 If you want to stay put on the Kona side, plan on a full 12-hour day of driving to circle the island and see most of the top spots.
 Or you can spend a night or two near the volcano.

 I visited the Big Island on our Babymoon when I wasn’t feeling so hot.
-With all the driving required to see the sights plus a helicopter tour and the fumes from the volcano, I don’t have the best memories from this part of our trip.
+With all the driving required to see the sights, plus a helicopter tour and the fumes from the volcano, I don’t have the best memories from this part of our trip.

 2007 trip: Hawaii Volcanoes National Park, helicopter tour, Lava Tube

-My husband and I went back in 2024 on an invite from Fairmont Orchid for their Rediscover Hawaii Experience, and I now have a new appreciation for the lunar landscapes and the peaceful vibe of this lovely island.
-With all that space, the resorts have plenty of room to spread out, so nothing feels crowded or touristy.
 Even though we were only there for two nights, we checked swimming with manta rays off our list, an extraordinary experience you must do!
 You don a mask and snorkel and lie face down in the water, holding onto a lighted float.
 The manta rays swim up to the lights to feed on plankton.
 They came close to us, doing barrel rolls right by our faces.
 You could hear everyone squealing through their snorkels!

 We loved the Big Island so much that we brought the kids in 2025 for their first visit.
 We rented a pool cabana our first day to recover from jet lag, enjoyed the Fairmont's cove beach, and experienced the manta rays with the kids - this time from the beach, a much more intimate experience vs. the boat option we did last time!
 While the boys golfed, I toured the top resorts (new blog story coming soon!), and we did an island tour, including the volcano.
 When it comes to the volcano, I suggest keeping your plans flexible and only doing that long drive if there's active lava flow.
 Otherwise, it's just a big rocky crater.

 Heather Vergara is a former PepsiCo marketing executive who left the corporate world to be a Mom and never found her way back.
 Instead, she focused on her passion for travel and adventure and created Show Them the World, a travel concierge service for busy families longing to reconnect and see the world together.
-She's now a Million Dollar Advisor with Gifted Travel Network, a Virtuoso agency.
-Heather has helped hundreds of families experience Hawaii, Alaska, Costa Rica, the Caribbean, Italy, France, Greece, England, Croatia, Spain, Portugal, Ireland, Africa, Iceland, National Parks, and more to come!
+She's now a Top Producer and Multi-Million Dollar Advisor with Gifted Travel Network, a boutique luxury host agency partnered with Virtuoso.
+Heather has helped hundreds of families experience Hawaii, Alaska, Costa Rica, the Caribbean, Italy, France, Greece, England, Ireland, Croatia, Spain, Portugal, Switzerland, Iceland, Africa, Australia, New Zealand, the Maldives, National Parks, and more to come!

 Heather has an MBA in marketing from Indiana University, a Digital Marketing Executive Education certificate from Columbia University, and a BA in Journalism from the University of North Carolina at Chapel Hill.
 She lives with her husband, two kids, and two furry dogs in Zionsville, Indiana.